 4Nutrition Research Center, Student Research Committee, Tabriz University of Medical Sciences, Tabriz, Iran

-Objective: Non alcoholic fatty liver disease (NAFLD) has been known as the most frequent type of liver diseases, with an assessment occurrence of 20 to 30% in developed countries and 33.9% in Iran.
-In this study we aimed to evaluate the prevalence of fatty liver among high-risk individuals and its predictive factors.
+Objective: Non-alcoholic fatty liver disease (NAFLD) has been known as the most frequent type of liver disease, with the occurrence of 20% to 30% in developed countries and 33.9% in Iran.
+In this study, we aimed to evaluate the prevalence of fatty liver among high-risk individuals and its predictive factors.

-Materials and methods: The analytic cross-sectional study was performed on 70 men and women, aged 32–62 years and BMI≥25 were divided into two groups: 1) The patient group (P=45) with positive results of fatty liver disease 2) The healthy group (n=25) An anthropometry assessment (weight and BMI), blood tests (AST, ALT, FBS, TC, and TG), and fatty liver grade were done.
+Materials and Methods: This analytic cross-sectional study was performed on 70 men and women, aged 32–62 and BMI ≥25, who were divided into 2 groups: 1) the patient group (n = 45) with positive results of fatty liver disease, and 2) the healthy group (n = 25).
+An anthropometry assessment (weight and BMI), blood tests (AST, ALT, FBS, TC, and TG), and determination of fatty liver grade were done.

-Conclusion: This study verifies the relationship between NAFLD with Obesity and liver aminotransferase has been repeatedly reported in NAFLD.
+Conclusion: This study verified the relationship between NAFLD and obesity, and liver aminotransferase was repeatedly reported in NAFLD.

 Cite By, Google Scholar